darlonv/mpi_compose/README.md

 sudo ./cluster.sh -n 20 -r
 ```

-This configuration consists on get the nodes' IP adresses and generate ssh keys.
-If more nodes are needed, this script must be re-executed.
+This configuration consists on get the nodes' IP ad resses (machinefile) and generate ssh keys.
+If more nodes are needed, this script must be re-executed. `-r` must be **after** `-n`.

 ## Getting cluster up
 Start the cluster, with 10 nodes.
 This number must be smaller than the number of nodes set when executed with `-r`.